-- ✓ content: being exposed to illegal, inappropriate, or harmful material. - ✓ contact: being subjected to harmful online interaction with other users; and - ✓ conduct: personal online behaviour that increases the likelihood of, or causes, harm"
+- ✓ content: being exposed to illegal, inappropriate or harmful material; - $\checkmark$ contact: being subjected to harmful online interaction with other users; and - ✓ conduct: personal online behaviour that increases the likelihood of, or causes, harm"

-The Designated Safeguarding Lead is ultimately responsible for online safety concerns.
-All concerns need to be raised as soon as possible to the Head or Assistant Head Teacher.
+The Designated Safeguarding lead is ultimately responsible for online safety concerns.
+All concerns need to be raised as soon as possible to the head or deputy head teacher.